Lemongrass

 To cultivate lemongrass, start by enriching the soil with compost or well-rotted manure to boost its fertility3.
 This establishes a nutritious foundation for the plants.
 Ideally, aim to plant in well-draining, loamy soil with a pH balance between 5.0 and 8.41.

-Fertilizing is important—opt for a nitrogen-rich formulation.
-A slow-release fertilizer with a 6-4-0 ratio supports steady growth through the season, or alternatively, you can nourish the plants with manure tea for a gentler infusion of nutrients2.
-Remember, lemongrass loves warmth, so maintain temperatures between 77-86 F (25-30 C) for it to flourish.
+Fertilizing is key to healthy lemongrass growth.
+Choose a nitrogen-rich fertilizer with a 6-4-0 ratio for steady nourishment throughout the season.
+Alternatively, you can use manure tea for a gentler infusion of nutrients2.
+Keep in mind that lemongrass thrives in warm conditions, so maintain temperatures between 77-86°F (25-30°C) for optimal growth.

 Seasonal Considerations